passbolt/passbolt_help/_incidents/2022-01-18-PBL-06-security-audit-results.md

 Additionally, the following issues where reported.
 While they are not considered as vulnerabilities as such, they have been reviewed and will be addressed in the future if they are not already fixed.

-- PBL-06-003: Android app hardening recommendations (Fixed)
+- PBL-06-003: Android app hardening recommendations (Fixed v1.3)
 - PBL-06-004: Android binary hardening recommendations (In review)
 - PBL-06-011: Missing ACL checks on TransfersView controller (Fixed v3.5)
-- PBL-06-012: URL path traversal via command line flags (Maintainer notified
+- PBL-06-012: URL path traversal via command line flags ([Open](https://github.com/speatzle/go-passbolt/issues/10))
-- PBL-06-013: Improper escaping of resource fields (Maintainer notified)
+- PBL-06-013: Improper escaping of resource fields (Fixed v0.1.5)
 - PBL-06-014: Server packages with known vulnerabilities (Process already in place)
 - PBL-06-015: Missing private key revocation process (In backlog)

 {% include date/updated.html %}